Giaxasidis/Giaxasidis/README.md

 ## Experience

 I'm a passionate, self-taught developer focused on delivering high-quality systems across multiple platforms.
-My main expertise lies in **FiveM development** (both server-side and client-side), as well as creating **robust Discord bots** with web dashboards and modular design.
+My main expertise lies in **FiveM Development** (both server-side and client-side), as well as creating **robust Discord Bots** with modular design.

 - Full Stack experience, mainly in **JavaScript** and **Lua**
 - Strong focus on **performance**, **code clarity**, and **maintainability**